Sorion/gps-sim/README.md

 ## Known bugs

-* On linux the very fist message to write will failed but others are ok.
+* On linux the very first message to write will failed but others are ok.